-- 2.3.1.1 The methods and responsibility for designing and developing new product formulations and converting product concepts to commercial realization shall be documented and implemented. - 2.3.1.2 New product formulations, manufacturing processes, and the fulfillment of product requirements shall be established, validated, and verified by site trials and product testing as required to ensure product safety. - Product formulations shall be developed by authorized persons to ensure that they meet the intended use, including minimum and maximum nutrient and medicinal values (e.g. vitamin D, thiamine, life stages, species, animal size, and or breeds). - Where necessary shelf life trials shall be conducted to establish and validate a new product's: - i.
-Preparation, handling, and storage requirements including the establishment of "best before dates"; and - ii.
-Microbiological criteria. - 2.3.1.3 A food safety plan shall be validated and verified by the site food safety team for each new product and its associated process through conversion to commercial production and distribution, or where a change to ingredients, process, or packaging occurs that may impact food safety.
+- 2.3.1.1 The methods and responsibility for designing and developing new product formulations and converting product concepts to commercial realization shall be documented and implemented. - 2.3.1.2 New product formulations, manufacturing processes, and the fulfillment of product requirements shall be established, validated, and verified by site trials and product testing as required to ensure product safety. - Product formulations shall be developed by authorized persons to ensure that they meet the intended use.
+Where necessary, shelf life trials shall be conducted to validate and verify a new product's: - i.
+Pre-consumer handling and storage requirements, including the establishment of "use by," "best before dates," or equivalent terminology; - ii.
+Microbiological criteria, where applicable; and - iii.
+Consumer preparation, where applicable, and storage and handling requirements. - 2.3.1.3 A food safety plan shall be validated and verified by the site food safety team for each new product and its associated process through conversion to commercial production and distribution or where a change to ingredients, process, or packaging occurs that may impact food safety.

-- 2.3.1.4 Product formulations and manufacturing processes for products included in the scope of certification shall be reviewed when there are changes in materials, ingredients, or equipment. - 2.3.1.5 The process flows for all new and existing manufacturing processes shall be designed to ensure that product is manufactured to approved product formulations and to prevent cross-contamination. - 2.3.1.6 Records of product design, formulations, label compliance, process flows, shelf life trials, and approvals for all new and existing products shall be maintained.
+- 2.3.1.4 Product formulations and manufacturing processes for products included in the scope of certification shall be reviewed when there are changes in materials, ingredients, or equipment. - 2.3.1.5 The process flows for all new and existing manufacturing processes shall be designed to ensure that product is manufactured according to approved product formulations and to prevent cross-contamination. - 2.3.1.6 Records of product design, formulations, label compliance, process flows, shelf life trials, and approvals for all new and existing products shall be maintained.